joshluo123/JoshuaLuo_portfolio/Object Oriented Programming - Black Box Game/README.txt

 A Ray class is used by the BlackBoxGame class to represent a ray that is shot into the box according to the user's input.
 Its position as it is "fired" into the box is determined based on the positions of Atoms.

 A user interface is provided to run the program.
-It randomly places 4 Atoms
+It randomly places 4 Atoms and starts the player with 25 points.
+The player is then presented with an option to shoot a Ray followed by an option to guess an Atom location.
+The board will the show the user where shot Rays enter/exit with an 'x', and where correctly guessed Atoms are with an 'A'.
+Under the board will display the player's remaining points and remaining Atoms to find.

+The player wins if they guess all 4 Atom locations before their score reaching 0 or less.

 - the printed board includes a "border" that is off the board (i.e. not valid inputs for Ray shots and Atom guesses) for representing results of previously shot rays
-- Ray shot location: assumes user inputs an integer
+- Ray shot location: assumes user inputs are integers
-- Atom guess location: assume user inputs an integer
+- Atom guess location: assume user inputs arer integers